-JPMorgan Chase has various defined benefit pension plans and other postretirement employee benefit ("OPEB") plans that provide benefits to its employees.
-The Company's employees are eligible to participate in JPMorgan Chase's qualified, noncontributory U.S. defined benefit pension plan and they may also participate in JPMorgan Chase's defined contribution plan.
+JPMorgan Chase and its affiliates have various defined benefit pension plans and other postretirement employee benefit ("OPEB") plans that provide benefits to its employees.
+The Company's employees are eligible to participate in a qualified, noncontributory U.S. defined benefit pension plan sponsored by a JPMorgan Chase affiliate and they may also participate in JPMorgan Chase's defined contribution plan.
+In connection with changes to the U.S. Retirement Savings Program during the fourth quarter of 2018, JPMorgan Chase announced that it will freeze the U.S. defined benefit pension plan.
+Commencing on January 1, 2020 (and January 1, 2019 for new hires), pay credits will be directed to the U.S. defined contribution plan.
+Interest credits will continue to accrue.
 In addition, postretirement medical and life insurance benefits are offered to certain retirees, and postretirement medical benefits are offered to qualifying U.S. employees, through JPMorgan Chase's U.S. OPEB plans.
-There are no separate plans solely for employees of the Company and, therefore, pension expense, defined contribution and OPEB expense for the Company is determined based upon employee participation in the JPMorgan Chase plans and are recorded through an intercompany charge from JPMorgan Chase, which is settled in cash monthly.
+There are no separate plans solely for employees of the Company and, therefore, pension expense, defined contribution and OPEB expense for the Company is determined based upon employee participation in these plans and are recorded through an intercompany charge, which is settled in cash monthly.

-Consolidated disclosures about the defined benefit pension, defined contribution and OPEB plans of JPMorgan Chase, including their funded status, plan assumptions, investment strategy and asset allocation, fair value measurement of plan assets and liabilities, and other disclosures about the plans are included in Note 8 of JPMorgan Chase's 2017 Annual Report.
+Consolidated disclosures about the defined benefit pension, defined contribution and OPEB plans of JPMorgan Chase and its affiliates, including their funded status, plan assumptions, investment strategy and asset allocation, fair value measurement of plan assets and liabilities, and other disclosures about the plans are included in Note 8 of JPMorgan Chase's 2018 Annual Report.

-13. Variable interest entities
+12. Variable interest entities